Legal and Official Notices

 The McKinney-Vento Act is a federal law that makes sure children and youth who do not have permanent housing can go to school and preschool.
 It gives children and youth rights to enroll in school, stay in school, get transportation to school, and gives these same children access to school lunch programs.

-If you become aware of students who may qualify for services under the McKinney-Vento Act, or are in need of services for students in your family, please contact the principal of your school or Nicole Fitch, Executive Director of Student Services.
+If you become aware of students who may qualify for services under the McKinney-Vento Act, or are in need of services for students in your family, please contact the principal of your school or Kim Mackey, Executive Director of Student Services.

 Students and school employees who are subjects of threats of violence or harm shall be notified of the threats in a timely manner.
 Parents shall be included in notifications to students who are subjects of those threats.
 Timing and details of the notice will be as extensive as permitted by the federal Family Educational Rights and Privacy Act other legal limitations, and circumstances of the situation.
 (Policy 4314)